 Spend time looking at two dimensional and three dimensional objects.
 This will help students to see the difference between them.

 3. Hands-On Practice with Non-Standard Units

+Hands-on activities help students make sense of mathematical ideas.
 I begin my volume unit by investigating rectangular prisms.
 I collect a variety of small boxes for students to explore.
-Empty tea boxes, paper clip boxes, and granola bar boxes work the best for me.
-I place 2 or 3 different boxes, a set of pattern blocks, and a container of marbles at one of my math stations.
+Empty tea boxes, paper clip boxes, and granola bar boxes work perfectly.
+I place 2 or 3 different boxes, a set of pattern blocks, a container of marbles, and some dollar spot erasers at one of my math stations.
 Students investigate how many of each unit it takes to fill the boxes.

 We discuss the observations that were made while filling the containers.
-Students will discover that the pattern block shapes and marbles did not fill the boxes as they expected and that gaps and overlaps were noticed.
-You can find a copy of the worksheet here.
+Students will discover that the pattern block shapes, marbles, and erasers did not fill the boxes as they expected and that gaps and overlaps were noticed.

 Next, students are asked to fill the same boxes with cubes.
 I use centimeter cubes and Unifix cubes for this activity.
 Unifix cubes are great for boxes that are bigger in size.
 Once students have filled the boxes with cubes we discuss their observations.
 This leads to a discussion on cubic units.